baldurk/renderdoc/docs/getting_started/quick_start.rst

 * The format and dimensions of the texture are displayed on the status bar just below the texture display itself.
   Also on this status bar you can see the current pixel co-ordinate that you are hovering over, as well as the 'picked' pixel value which can be inspected by right clicking anywhere on the texture display.

 * Further to this, there is a small zoomed section of context around the last picked pixel available in the bottom right of the texture viewer window.
-From here you can also launch the pixel history or debugger, as detailed in :doc:`how_debug_shader`.
+From here you can also launch the pixel history or debugger, as detailed in :doc:`../how/how_debug_shader`.

 * The last thing we will highlight is the range control.
 This is a fairly flexible tool that allows you to adjust the visible range in the image.
 This is particular useful when viewing HDR images with a range outside of *[0, 1]*.

   To use the range control you can drag the white and black points to make fine adjustments or type values to change the values of the white and black points (by default 0 and 1 respectively).
-There are also some useful controls to the right of the range control itself, which are detailed again in the :doc:`texture_viewer` page.
+There are also some useful controls to the right of the range control itself, which are detailed again in the :doc:`../window/texture_viewer` page.

 Event Browser
 `````````````